gk646/MageQuestFX/README.md

-# Mage Quest_2D
+# Mage Quest FX

 ![Screenshot](thumbnail.png)

-Welcome to Mage Quest_2D my second Java game project!
+Welcome to Mage QuestFX my second Java game project!
-Now with playable .jar or .exe + JRE (if you don't want to install Java)!
+Now rewritten in Java FX!

 Thanks to www.youtube.com/@RyiSnow for making a great beginners tutorial which allowed me to start initially.
 I took some inspiration from his implementation but started to develop my own ideas early on.